 Try the Pomodoro Technique (and other productivity tricks)

-Quite simply, it uses a timer to break down work into chunks, traditionally 25 minutes in length and separated by short breaks.
+It uses a timer to break down work into chunks, traditionally 25 minutes in length and separated by short breaks.

 "Burnout is so common in our current age of always-on connectivity," says Laurie Wang, a creative digital marketing consultant.
 "I, for example, learned to switch off and use productivity tools to help me get more done, and avoid burnout by using the Pomodoro Technique.
 I would get more done in three sprints of 90 minutes than sometimes in two days of not using this!"

 Use the free Tomato Timer to get started and try the technique for yourself.
 Decide on a task, set the timer, end work when the timer rings and put a tick on a piece of paper.
 If you have fewer than four ticks, take a quick break of around three minutes, then set the timer again.
-If you have more than four ticks, take a longer break of between 15 and 30 minutes, reset your ticks to zero and start again, i.e. choose a task.
+If you have more than four ticks, take a more extended break of between 15 and 30 minutes, reset your ticks to zero and start again, i.e. choose a task.

 Accept that things might have to take a little longer

-There is so much pressure in the creative industries to achieve our goals, tackle those deadlines and survive in a competitive environment, we feel like we never have enough time.
+There is so much pressure in the creative industries to achieve our goals, tackle those deadlines and survive in a competitive environment; we feel like we never have enough time.
 It's probably why many of us work longer hours.